 (Riddle Village is a separate entity from the hospital.
 It is an independent, not-for-profit retirement Life Care community.)

 Tour Your New Home

-Visit us just once and you'll understand why we're considered one of the bet Lifecare communities in the great Philadelphia area!
+Visit us just once and you'll understand why we're considered one of the best Lifecare communities in the greater Philadelphia area!